ZipThought/sdlc-guide/docs/introduction.md

 For more detailed information on specific aspects of our OKR-based SDLC approach, please refer to the following documents:

 1. [Timeframes and Milestones](timeframes-and-milestones.md): Detailed explanation of how we structure our development cycles.
+2. [Why OKRs](why-okr.md): A comprehensive guide to understanding the importance and implementation of OKRs in our SDLC process.
-2. [Guide: Using the OKR Template with LLM Tools](template-guide.md): A template for creating effective OKRs.
+3. [Guide: Using the OKR Template with LLM Tools](template-guide.md): A template for creating effective OKRs.

 If you have any questions or need further clarification on any aspect of our OKR-based SDLC, please don't hesitate to reach out to the team lead or open an issue in this repository.